 You can create a new folder from the right-click contextual menu in the preview area or selecting Add Subfolder in the Edit menu.
-This will create a new folder inside the selected folder.
+This will create a new folder inside the selected folder; if you have files selected in the preview area, you also will get the option to move or copy the selected images into the new folder.